Supporters-Of-Chromium-Based-Browsers/Bug-Bounty-Program/README.md

 * Any new bugs filed as being caused by the fix within this period must also be fixed (and are not independently eligible for payment).
 * Fixes must not reintroduce previously fixed bugs (e.g. cannot simply revert a prior bugfix which also caused a regression).
 * Participants represent and warrant that they will behave according to the [Chromium Code of Conduct](https://chromium.googlesource.com/chromium/src/+/main/CODE_OF_CONDUCT.md#:~:text=Be%20respectful%20and%20constructive.,condescension%2C%20whether%20blatant%20or%20subtle.).
 Violations may lead to permanent disqualification from this Program.
 * Fixes need to be fully reviewed and approved by relevant code OWNERS.
-Chromium has a high-bar for code quality and as code architecture.
+Chromium has a high-bar for code quality and has complex code architecture.
 Code OWNERS and other project members are available to guide new contributors, but will not do the work for them.
 If a submitted fix is judged by reviewers to be substantially below the Program’s bar for code quality (such as by requiring significant and repeated rounds of code review feedback atypical even for new project contributors), it will be disqualified and ineligible for award.
 * If regular progress is not made towards fixing a bug (e.g. no update in a week), it may be unassigned in order to be reassigned to someone else.
 In rare cases of urgent bugs (those marked Pri0 or Release blocking), proposed fixes may be required much faster to avoid reassignment.

 The SOCBB Steering Committee reserves the right to make decisions based on all relevant factors in its sole and absolute discretion.
 In an effort to help support the community, the SOCBB Steering Committee has proactively identified some bugs as good candidates for this Program, labeled as Hotlist in each of the award Categories.
 The award Categories also include bug fixes that may not be listed on the applicable Hotlist.

-## Payments will run through GitHub Sponsors
+# Payments will run through GitHub Sponsors

----

 All payments will be processed through GitHub Sponsors, so a GitHub account is required to receive an award.
 Please note that only eligible Participants who are individuals participating in the[ GitHub Sponsors](https://github.com/sponsors) program may be eligible for an award.

 We will attempt to review Submissions and provide a response by the 15th of the month following your Submission.
 If the Submission is eligible to receive one, an award will generally be issued in the first week of the month following Submission approval.

-## Awards & Judging Criteria

 ---

+# Awards & Judging Criteria

 The following award amount applicable to a Large, Medium and Small award category (“Category”) is anticipated to be available per confirmed and accepted bug fix that meets the Program requirements.
 Eligible Submissions will be judged in accordance with the below Judging Criteria for the appropriate Category as determined by SOCBB and as stated below: